NangoHQ/nango/docs/auth.md

 const response = await pizzly.integration('github').auth('replace-with-a-valid-auth-id').get('/user')
 ```

-What's even better here, is that by using the `authId` Pizzly will handle the token refreshness.
+What's even better here, is that by using the `authId` Pizzly will handle the token refreshes.
 While most OAuth tokens need to be refreshed, and therefore will change, the `authId` is stable and unique.
 To say it differently, an `authId` represents an identity that will have many tokens overtime.

 ## How to configure a new integration?